Relativistic BGK hydrodynamics: Non-equilibrium correction to the distribution function

 \section{Non-equilibrium correction to the distribution function}

 In order to obtain the non-equilibrium correction to the distribution function, we use Eq.~\eqref{n,e def} to rewrite the MBGK Boltzmann equation, Eq.~\eqref{MBGK_Beq}, as

 and similarly for anti-particles.
 The next step is to solve the above equation, order-by-order in gradients.
 In this work, we intend to obtain the non-equilibrium correction to the distribution function up to first-order in derivative, which we represent by $\delta f_1$.
 However, obtaining the expressions for $\delta f_1$ from Eq.~\eqref{Beq2} is not straightforward because it contains $\delta\epsilon$ which is defined in Eq.~\eqref{dele} as an integral over $\delta f$.
 Therefore, to solve for $\delta f_1$, we examine each term individually.
-Up to first-order in gradients, the structure of the term on the left-hand side of Eq.~\eqref{Beq2} has the form,
+At first, we use Eqs.~\eqref{neq}-\eqref{peq} to substitute equilibrium hydrodynamic quantities in the conservation Eqs.~\eqref{heq1}-\eqref{heq3}, and obtain, up to first-order in gradients,